 12 Things To Bring To Friendsgiving That'll Make All The Difference

 If Thanksgiving is a bit too much for you — or, simply, you live too far away from your relatives — there's a good chance that you might be celebrating Friendsgiving this year.
 It's always going to be fun to eat delicious food with your buddies, but, if this is your first Friendsgiving, you might be wondering what to bring to Friendsgiving to truly make the most out of the holiday.
-The good news?
-Friendsgiving is rarely a rigid holiday, since it's often spent with people who might not have access to fancy kitchen equipment or expensive dinnerware.
+No need to stress out about it too much — Friendsgiving is rarely a rigid holiday, since it's often spent with people who might not have access to fancy kitchen equipment or expensive dinnerware.
 The main goal is to have fun, enjoy the incredible company you've surrounding yourself with, and feast on dishes made by people you love.